matn7/CS-Notes/src/main/java/basic_java/RED_NOTEBOOK.md

 **IN-ORDER**

-- The left subtree is processed first, then the NODE, then the right subtree.
+- The left subtree is processed first, then the node, then the right subtree.
 - The subtree rooted at B is processed before A and the subtree rooted at C.
-- Each time a NODE not a left child, we have to move deeper into the left subtree.
+- Each time a node not a left child, we have to move deeper into the left subtree.

 ```java
 public static void inOrder(Node root) {